glmdgrielson/words/atlas-etcetera.md

       uniform and headscarf/veil seen as a canvas to express oneself.
 Many young 148 children's first project is sewing or otherwise marking their serial onto their veil.
+- What are the maintenance staff like and how does life go for them?
+    * This could probably be a whole story in and of itself.
+I'm a little excited about it but I'm probably going to need to make a _lot_ more decisions about the mechanics of the holy starship before I really get into it.